Cheltenham Masonic Hall: The building

 Over the years many of the towns leading 'personalities' have been Freemasons such as MPs, mayors, solicitors, doctors and a range of professional men.
 Dr Edward Jenner was a member of the Foundation Lodge.

 The Masonic Hall is the only building in Cheltenham, other than ecclesiastical, still used for the purpose for which it was originally designed.
 Foundation Lodge had been meeting in other premises in the town and held its first meeting here in November 1823.
 Over 400 Freemasons now meet here, attending 9 lodges and side orders, on a regular basis.
 After the first 34 years of use, Foundation lodge was joined by the other Cheltenham lodges.

 The walls of the Refectory or Banquet Hall were elaborately painted with images of the canopied stalls of the Knights Templar, while at the window end of the same there are canopied recesses with recumbent effigies of Knights.
 The carving on the mantlepiece bear emblems of the degrees of Malta and the Rose Croix is an especially interesting representation of the Bridge over the River and the Cross with a serpent on the shield; and even the cast iron grate having the Maltese Cross.

 Over one door is the Paschal Lamb, the badge of the Knights Templar.
 Over another is a Bible on a cushion, whilst over the door to the passage is the armour and helmet of a Knight Templar and a motto, "Quis Domine Habitabat."

 The ceiling was painted to resemble the lines of a tent, representing the canopy of an encampment.
 It was removed by Brother C. Rainger after it became defective and dirty.
 This brother was also responsible for the work of uncovering the paintings on the walls, which were papered over for some twenty years or more.

 Once through the original heavy arched timber door, it is best to turn left through the double doors into the dining room.

 The painted walls, hung with shields, resemble a Knights Templar encampment and were produced when the lodge was built.

 Originally the ceiling resembled a canopy and the room was lit by gas light and candles.
 This, with up to 60 people smoking cigars and pipes meant that it was not long before it was all obliterated.
-There is evidence that the walls had been papered over, possibly when it was hired out as a Dancing Academy in the early 1900’s.
+There is evidence that the walls had been papered over, possibly when it was hired out as a Dancing Academy in the early 1900s.
 Until heating was installed in 1925 the room was heated by the single fireplace.
 While the mahogany tables are original new chairs have recently been purchased.
 The ‘dents’ on the tables were principally caused by the practice of banging special ‘firing’, or ‘toast’, glasses on the table.